jpswensen/wsu_ros_docker/README.md

 # wsu_ros_docker
-A docker image for wsu robotics classes that has ROS+Gazebo, Python, and Matlab pre-installed
+A Docker image for WSU robotics classes with ROS 2 + Gazebo, Python, and MATLAB pre-installed.

-There is a folder called "shared" that allows easy transfer of files between the host filesystem and the docker filesystem.
-In the docker container, this is located at /home/me485/shared.
-I recommend doing your schoolwork in this folder so that if something accidentally happens to the docker container, you don't lose your work.
+There is a folder called "shared" that allows easy transfer of files between the host filesystem and the Docker filesystem.
+In the Docker container, this is mounted at `/home/me485/shared`.
+Do your schoolwork in this folder so that if something happens to the container, you don't lose your work.

 # Installation

-Follow these steps to get the docker image created, the container created and running, and
+Follow these steps to build the image, create the container, and access the desktop inside the container.

+Prereqs
+- Docker Desktop installed and running
+- ~4 CPU / 6–8 GB RAM recommended for Gazebo

   1. Clone the repository